 Corrections and Updates

-This page will be revised frequently as the need arises.
+This page will be revised as the need arises.
 Note however that it is not possible

 to track every change in the digital camera industry, and you should always use the World Wide Web